rohenaz/bmap-api/README.md

 # BMAPjs

-This Planaria returns data in BMAP format which is a derivative of [BOB](https://github.com/interplanaria/bpu):
+This API returns data in BMAP format which is a derivative of [BOB](https://github.com/interplanaria/bpu):
 [BMAPjs](https://github.com/rohenaz/bmap)

 [bmapjs.com](https://bmapjs.com)